Home

 Useful data for your school

-Once you have collected the travel data, you can view bar graphs on screen or download a CSV for more detailed analysis.
+Once you have collected the travel data, you can view bar graphs on screen or download a .CSV file for more detailed analysis.
 You can use the data for teaching in the classroom, or to help your school understand travel behaviour.
-The data also helps Waka Kotahi understand travel behaviour around schools.
+The data also helps local authorities and Waka Kotahi understand travel behaviour around schools.